Tuesday, January 27, 2009

 Then I stepped out of line, returned to my table, and sat facing the workers while I finished my bag of chips as if to say: I'll be watching."

-When I think about it from the customers' perspective, it is not any prettier.
-None of the six used the rainy day deal in their purchase, in spite of my generous announcement--which shows the level of credibility they had assigned to the crazy customer in camo (last year's fashion incidentally.
-Not real 2009 of me.)
-And although I sat peaceably eating my chips and sipping my drink after the scene I had caused, the staring down of the workers who had wronged me (not an angry stare, just an "I know what you did last summer" kind of stare) probably didn't boost my popularity on the "people who don't freak me out" scale.
+None of the six customers used the rainy day deal in their purchase, in spite of my generous announcement--which shows the level of credibility they had assigned to the crazy customer in camo (last year's fashion incidentally.)
+And although I sat peaceably eating my chips and sipping my drink after the scene I had caused, the "I know what you did last summer" staring down of the workers who had wronged me probably didn't boost my popularity on the "people who don't freak me out" scale.

 And of course, since paying for another sandwich would have given the victory to Subway, I left empty handed, which shortchanged my mom from trying The Perfect Sandwich.